cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 <img src="https://user-images.githubusercontent.com/3665658/121118081-d2393900-c84b-11eb-8c74-1848a049493c.png" width="350">
 <img src="https://user-images.githubusercontent.com/3665658/121118168-f9900600-c84b-11eb-9cde-01d371df5fcc.png" width="350">

-We also released the Kusama and Polkadot bots for validator to help them to be notified about nomination and whether their validators were online.
-There are 48 Kusama Bot users and 14 Polkadot Bot users.
+We also released the Kusama and Polkadot bots for validators several weeks later to help them to be notified about nomination and whether their node were online.
+There are about 50 Kusama Bot users and more than 10 Polkadot Bot users.
 We actually received positive feedbacks from both website and bot users.

 ### Feedbacks from the Community

 We appreciate the feedbacks from the community, which encouraged us to make it better.
-These are some examples,

 ![image](https://user-images.githubusercontent.com/3665658/121129877-2b12cc80-c860-11eb-97a1-69f96d332d78.png)
 ![image](https://user-images.githubusercontent.com/3665658/121129904-3534cb00-c860-11eb-86e0-b4a80f154418.png)